cinemascience/website/docs/source/tutorial_viewers.rst

     $ open index.html -a Firefox

-will bring up the Cinema\:Compare viewer.
+will bring up the CinemaCompare viewer.
 The sliders allow you to change the image size and the orientation.

 .. image:: images/CinemaCompareSphere.png
     :width: 98%